Create A System Landscape Diagram

 - Enter a name, title and description on the Identity TAB in the New Edit Dialog.
 Optionally enter a bitmap image on the information TAB.
 Click OK.

-This is a screenshot showing you a default structure for entering data and some entered data of the above presented table.
+A default structure for entering data and some entered data from the table.

 3. Create a Model